sanju6961/issuetracker/README.md

-# issue-tracker
-A coding ninja project
+Issue-tracker created by sanjeev kumar a coding ninja project